 An educator and community activist, Mitch Bourbonniere has long been inspired to help others find their voices.
-A founding member of the original Bear Clan Patrol, he also volunteers with Ogijiita Pimatiswin Kinamatwin (OPK), the Mama Bear Clan, Drag the Red, the Teddy Bears Picnic, the Community Homelessness Assistance Team and many other community-based endeavours.
+A founding member of the original Bear Clan Patrol, he also volunteers with Ogijiita Pimatiswin Kinamatwin (OPK).

 He teaches at the University of Winnipeg and Urban Circle Training, while being employed by Mount Carmel Clinic and Fox Lake First Nation.